-Japan’s finest castle, Himeji-jo in cherry blossom season around early April.
+The finest castle, Himeji-jo in cherry blossom season, early April, Japan travel.
 Photo by 663highland

 Tokyo Tower, one of the most recognised landmarks of Tokyo, a view from the World Trade Centre in Hamamatsu-cho in dusk.
 Photo by Kakidai